Yoursole1/Portfolio/README.md

 **Stats**

-- Over 100k views after streams ended.
+- Over 100k views after streams ended and about 10-15k live viewers
 - All streamers doing this event were put on the front page of Twitch

 **Skills Learned**